qzheng527/occlum/demos/bigdl-llm/README.md

 ## Install required python packages

 Just run the script [install_python_with_conda.sh](./install_python_with_conda.sh).
-It creates a conda python 3.9 env and install **bigdl-llm[all]**.
+It creates a conda python 3.10 env and install **ipex-llm[all]**.

 ## Build Occlum instance

 Besides the python packages, the demo also requires demo code and model to be existed in Occlum instance.

-The demo code below are copied from BigDL-LLM [chatglm2](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/CPU/HF-Transformers-AutoModels/Model/chatglm2).
+The demo code below are copied from IPEX-LLM [chatglm2](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/CPU/HF-Transformers-AutoModels/Model/chatglm2).
 ```
 ./chatglm2/generate.py
 ./chatglm2/streamchat.py